Conditions Spinal stenosis

 Spinal stenosis is a narrowing (stenosis) of the spinal canal.
 Depending on how narrow the canal is, the spinal cord and nerve roots can be damaged.

 The spine is made up of several interconnected vertebrae.
-Most vertebrae have a hole in the middle – the vertebral foramen.
+Vertebrae have a hole in the middle – the vertebral foramen.
 Together, the vertebral foramen form the spinal canal, through which the spinal cord runs, and the roots of the spinal cord nerves (spinal nerves) branch off from this.

-Spinal stenosis most commonly occurs in the lumbar spine in the lower back or in the cervical spine in the neck.
+Spinal stenosis most commonly affects the lumbar spine in the lower back although, in rarer cases, it can also affect the cervical spine in the neck.
+It develops slowly over several years.
 If the lumbar spine is affected, doctors refer to this as lumbar spinal stenosis and talk of cervical spinal stenosis if it’s in the neck area.

 Lots of older people have spinal stenosis, caused by wear and tear.